Wayne Knight: Early life

-Wayne Elliot Knight was born on August 7, 1955, in New York City to Grace (née Monti) and William Knight.
+Wayne Elliot Knight was born on August 7, 1955, in New York City to Grace and William Knight.
 He was raised Catholic.
 The family moved to Cartersville, Georgia, where his father worked in the textile industry.
 Knight attended local schools and was a lineman on his high school's football team.

-Knight attended the University of Georgia.
-Although an honors student, he left college one credit shy of completing his degree to pursue his acting career.
-He completed his degree in 2008.
+Knight attended the University of Georgia before beginning his acting career and later returned to complete his degree in 2008.